 We forecast the next three years of price movements by looking at factors likely to affect the market's supply chain, such as inputs, demand and competition.
 You can then use the price forecast to figure out the best time to purchase.

 What other costs are associated with purchasing Telehealth Services?

 Our analysts calculate the total cost of ownership and assign a level of low, moderate or high, depending on things like customization, integration and installation.
 Use this information to budget for Telehealth Services with a reduced risk of unexpected costs.

 See how we display average pricing information, trends and market data.

 Where can I purchase Telehealth Services?

-The telehealth market has a low level of concentration, with the top four players accounting for less than 30.0% of market revenue.
-Despite the prominence of established companies like Teladoc, American Well, Doctor On Demand and MDLive, the telehealth market remains highly fragmented and competitive.
-ProcurementIQ estimates that there are...
+The telehealth market exhibits a medium level of concentration, with the top four players accounting for between 40.0% and 50.0% of market revenue.
+The top suppliers in this market are Teladoc, American Well, Doctor On Demand and MDLive.
+Barriers to entry in this market are moderate and merger and acquisition...
 Subscribe to learn more.

 Questions to ask potential suppliers

 Do you require 100.0% employee participation?
 If not, what percentage of participation is required?